Skip to content

 Food: how little you can eat well on

 This is where Romania quietly rewards you.
-A proper meal is cheap by Western standards, and the traditional food is exactly the food that costs the least.
+A proper meal is cheap by Western standards, and the traditional food happens to be the cheapest food on the menu.

 Mici, the Romanian skinless grilled sausages, cooking over charcoal, a cheap and filling street-food staple